Megalasri10/SocketStudy/README.md

 4. Networked Games: Online multiplayer games rely on socket programming to facilitate communication between game clients and servers.
 5. RPC mechanisms: which allow processes to execute code on a remote server, often use socket programming for communication.

+##sockets function
+socket(): Creates a new socket descriptor, specifying the address family, type (e.g., SOCK_STREAM, SOCK_DGRAM), and protocol. bind(): Associates a socket with a specific local IP address and port number. listen(): Used on the server side to wait for incoming connections. accept(): Used on the server side to accept an incoming client connection and create a new socket for that communication. connect(): Used on the client side to establish a connection to a remote server. send() / recv(): Functions for sending and receiving data over a connected socket. sendto() / recvfrom(): Functions used for sending and receiving data on connectionless sockets. close(): Terminates a socket connection. setsockopt(): Sets options for a specific socket. getsockname(): Retrieves the address bound to a socket.

 ## Result:
 Thus the study of Socket Programming Completed Successfully